niraj8/remoteindian/contributing/interview.md

-# Submitting a new roadmap
+# Submitting a new interview

 First of all thank you for considering to contribute to this project.
 It wouldn't have been possible for us to keep it live without your contributions 🙏